-A large number of suspicious requests can exhaust available server resources.
-This tutorial show how to use the commands to reject an IP address on popular Linux software firewalls
+A large number of suspicious requests is going on, protection is provided by ufw, iptables or firewalld.
+This tutorial show how to use the commands to reject an IP address on popular Linux software Firewalls.

 Fire up a terminal and log on to the server by using SSH and then complete the steps for firewalld in the first chapter.
 The second chapter shows the commands for UFW, and the third shows using iptables.